-Digital Set Design (short term) (120 hours)) (\$4000)
+Digital Set Design (Short Term) (120 hours)) (\$4000)

 EDUCATIONAL OBJECTIVE: At the conclusion of training the student will have the skills necessary to obtain entry-level work in the field of Digital Set Design.
-(Standard Occupational Codes - Architecture and Engineering Occupations, 17-1011, 17-3010 - Artists and Related Workers, 27-1011, 27-1025, 27-1027 software designed art department use.
+(Standard Occupational Codes - Architecture and Engineering Occupations, 17-1011, 17-3010 - Artists and Related Workers, 27-1011, 27-1025, 27-1027

+This short duration program covers the skills sets for work as a digital set designer.
+Included in this course will be methods, materials, techniques and hands-on practice to create full, operational sets using the latest software designed art department use.
 Software learned will include packages such as modo SketchUp Pro, Vectorworks, Rhino and more.
 Suggested classes include, but are not limited to those in AutoCAD, Maya, Modeling, Modo, SketchUp Pro, Photoshop, Vectorworks, Environmental Design, Rhino, et. al. Please check our current classes schedule for upcoming opportunities.
 Course duration is 12 to 24 weeks, depending on student class load and class availability.